Overview

 Advisors generally perform quarterly account reviews, or they conduct more

 frequent reviews when market conditions dictate.
-The firm’s Investment
+THG’s Investment Committee

-Committee also meets weekly to review investment options, allocation,
+also meets weekly to review investment options, allocation, construction, and

-construction, and related factors.
-The Investment Committee is instructed to
+related factors.
+The Investment Committee is instructed to consider the clients’

-consider the clients’ current security positions and the likelihood that the
+current security positions and the likelihood that the performance of each

-performance of each security will contribute to the investment objectives of the
+security will contribute to client investment objectives on the whole.

 Review Triggers